szilard/GBM-multicore/README.md

 ## Multi-socket systems

-Experiments are using a 10 million record dataset.
+These experiments are using a 10-million-record dataset.

 ### r3.8xlarge (32 cores)